You love nursing. You love traveling. And you love kids.

 - Coordinating care with other healthcare professionals

-- Staying with the child to identify their changing needs and maintain care
+- Staying with the child to identify and maintain care

 - Assisting with medical equipment